rpalloni/concurrency/README.md

 Despite the execution is faster, processes setup (instance generation) is slower.

 ~~~

 _The rigth tool for the job:_ \
 threads are useless in Python for parallel processing (CPU bound) but optimal for I/O bound cases. \
-Depending on what kind of concurrency is needed (tending toward I/O versus tending toward CPU)
+Depending on what kind of concurrency is needed (tending toward I/O versus tending toward CPU) \
+multithreading or multiprocessing should be adopted.